WingRiders/get-project-recognition-in-crypto-world/tier1-crypto-platforms/coin-market-cap/AssetRegistration.md

 38. **SRD Application**

-    CoinMarketCap provides a self-reporting dashboard that allows you to manage certain fields on your crypto-asset detail pages after this application is complete.
+    CoinMarketCap provides a self-reporting dashboard (SRD) that allows you to manage certain fields on your crypto-asset detail pages after this application is complete.
 By checking this box you indicate you agree to sign up for the self-reporting dashboard.
 The CoinMarketCap guide for signing up for.
 You can find more information about CoinMarketCap self-reporting dashboard in [this presentation](https://docs.google.com/presentation/d/1p0-EjHE4ELpLZ8kwzP855L5x3uq941oUpCfIYSraa0g/edit#slide=id.g8830a96fa9_0_1849).

 39. **Public verification post**